 - Good numerical and IT skills

 - Attention to detail

-You must have gained a minimum of 80 UCAS points from a minimum of 2 A-level subjects including either Chemistry or Biology (or equivalent, e.g. BTEC) and an additional Science or Maths.
+- Minimum of 80 UCAS points from 2 A-level subjects including Chemistry (or equivalent, e.g. BTEC) and an additional Science or Maths

-- The work pattern involves day and shift working dependent upon the needs of the business
+The work pattern involves day and occasional weekend working dependent upon the needs of the business.